Comparison

 Coach Rizz is built on a single premise: social confidence is manufactured through reps, not lessons.
 The app assigns real-world approach missions, starts a fuse timer, and waits for your verdict.
 Three possible outcomes.
 SURVIVED: you completed the mission.
 REJECTED: the other person said no. I CHOKED: you did not go through with it.

 The scoring inverts the normal incentive structure.
 REJECTED pays 200 RP.
 SURVIVED pays 100 RP.
 I CHOKED pays zero and crashes your heat to nothing.
 Read those numbers again.
 The app literally pays you double for getting rejected.
 No other app in this category does this.
-The psychology is deliberate: if rejection pays the most, you stop optimizing for approval and start optimizing for action.
-The outcome stops mattering.
+That payout structure is deliberate: if rejection pays the most, you stop optimizing for approval and start optimizing for action.
+Outcome stops mattering.
 The approach becomes the point.

 The heat system adds a decay mechanic.
 Your heat rises with every mission completed and drops in real time while you hesitate.
 Three tiers: Cold (1x multiplier), Warm (1.5x), White Hot (2x).
 The longer you wait between approaches, the colder you get.
 Adaptive difficulty scales missions with your heat level, so the challenges get harder as you prove you can handle them.
 Two fire modes let you choose your level of structure: Tactical gives you a scripted mission, Bare Knuckle gives you nothing but the fuse timer and sends you in freestyle.